Australian songs for the ultimate road trip playlist

 Yothu Yindi – While their song Treaty will forever be synonymous with the Northern Territory, the indigenous rock group will be remembered for bringing Aboriginal culture to the world.

-Baker Boy – As the winner of Triple J’s Unearthed National Indigenous Music Awards in 2017, this young RnB artist has already opened for 50 Cent and performed at the AFL Grand Final.
+Baker Boy – As the winner of Triple J’s Unearthed National Indigenous Music Awards in 2017, this young RnB artist has already opened for 50 Cent and performed at the AFL Grand Final, so enjoy the ride.

-Jessica Mauboy – Discovered on the fourth season of Australian Idol in 2006, Jessica Mauboy is now an acclaimed musician, actress, tv judge - and reached 20th place at the 2018 Eurovision Song Contest.
+Jessica Mauboy – Discovered on the fourth season of Australian Idol in 2006, Mauboy is now an acclaimed musician, actress, and tv judge – and singing along is just inescapable.

 Geoffrey Gurrumul Yunupingu – Known as Gurrumul and Dr G. Yunupingu, began his career as a backing vocalist for Yothu Yindi.
 Gurrumul went on to create triple-platinum albums telling stories of the land.

-Leah Flanagan – While the singer-songwriter has collaborated with Paul Kelly and appeared on shows such as Spicks and Specks and Rockwiz, her newest album might be her greatest achievement yet – nominated for the 2021 NIMA Album of the Year.
+Leah Flanagan – The Darwin-born singer-songwriter has collaborated with Paul Kelly and the late Archie Roach, and appeared on shows such as Spicks and Specks and Rockwiz.

 Honourable mentions: Ted Egan, Nokturnl, Gus Williams, Martine Locke, David Blanasi, Isaac Yamma.